Home » The Blog » True Friends Reply to Emails

 True Friends Reply to Emails

-Do you have folks that you email — and crickets?
-Then, maybe, a couple of weeks later — they reply in some cases ignoring the content of your email to comment on what they want to write about.
+Do you have friends that you email then crickets?
+Then, maybe a couple of weeks later — they reply, sometimes ignoring the content of your email to comment on what they want to write about.

 Your communications are on their terms.
-Not a good feeling, right?
+That’s not a good feeling, right?
+Maybe they are not truly friends.

-I know everyone is busy.
-I’m a pretty busy person as well.
-But I make an effort to respond to those who email me promptly.
-Not just because I run two email etiquette websites, but because that’s just what you do.
+I know everyone is busy—I’m pretty busy, but I try to respond promptly (within 24 hours) to those who email me.
+Not just because I run two email etiquette websites but because that’s what you do.

 The exception, of course, is those who send me sales pitches or offers.
 I didn’t ask for that pitch, nor am I interested in your request.
 Therefore, I don’t feel that I am obligated to respond.